Vintage Review: NSU Ro80 – The World’s First Rotary Engine Sedan – ‘Wonder-car with dark sides’

 Back in 1968, the most popular auto magazine in Germany presented a comprehensive early test drive of a revolutionary new “Wunderauto”: the NSU Ro80.
 With its futuristic styling and two-rotor Wankel engine, the Ro80 was a bold move for the Neckarsulm-based automaker, and it seemed poised to make a Tesla-like splash in the European executive car market. auto, motor und sport (AMS) gave the Ro80 a complete shakedown, which we are pleased to present on Curbside Classic in English!

-Paul has already given a rundown of the Ro80 story (see Automotive History Capsule: NSU Ro80–The Tragic Automotive Goddess), and I have covered its history at length elsewhere, so I won’t recap that here, but suffice to say this car’s arrival in 1967 made a big impact.
+Paul has already given a rundown of the Ro80 story (see Automotive History Capsule: NSU Ro80–The Tragic Automotive Goddess), with Tatra87 offering his take in 2017, and I have covered its history at length elsewhere, so I won’t recap that here, but suffice to say this car’s arrival in 1967 made a big impact.
 Barring a few minor stylistic eccentricities courtesy designer Claus Luthe, the aerodynamic shape, airy greenhouse, and thoroughly modern engineering — front-wheel drive, fully independent suspension with struts all around, four-wheel disc brakes (inboard at the front) with a load-sensing proportioning valve and dual hydraulic circuits — would have been perfectly creditable even 20 years after its debut.

 Press photo showing front 3q view of a metallic blue 1968 NSU Ro 80